adobe/aem-test-samples/ui-selenium-webdriver/README.md

 ## Integrate into your Cloud Manager repository

-Follow these steps to use the Cypress tests:
+Follow these steps to use the Java Selenium tests:

 1. Remove all content in the `ui.tests` folder from your Cloud Manager repository.